-- If you have started taking RMDs, note that you must take your annual RMD by the end of this year.
+If you have started taking required minimum distributions, RMDs, note that you must take your annual RMD by the end of this year.

-- Failure to take the required distribution may result in a 50% penalty.
-For example, if your RMD is $4000, you will owe the IRS a $2000 penalty for failure to take the correct amount!
+- Failure to take the required distribution may result in penalties.
+For example, if your RMD is $4000, you could owe the IRS a $2000 penalty for failure to take the correct amount!

 - Note that if you have multiple IRAs, your RMD will be aggregated and you can satisfy the RMD from one or all of the IRA accounts.
 Required distributions from employer accounts (like 401(k)s) are calculated for each account and must be taken from the individual account.
 If you are still working, note that you will not be required to take your RMD from your employer plan.

-4. Keep track of important dates for Social Security and Medicare.
+3. Keep Track of Important Dates for Social Security and Medicare

 - You may begin receiving Medicare benefits at age 65 but make sure to sign up for Part A and possibly Part B when you are age 64 and 9 months (even if you’re still working).